-(Mark One)

-\mathbf{X} ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the fiscal year ended December 31, 2016

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the transition period from to Commission file number 814-00712

-BlackRock Capital Investment Corporation

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-20-2725151 (I.R.S.
-Employer Identification No.)

-(Zip Code)

-40 East 52nd Street, New York, New York (Address of Principal Executive Offices)

-Registrant's Telephone Number, Including Area Code: 212-810-5800

-SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT:

-Title of Each Class Common Stock, par value \$0.001 per share

-Name of Each Exchange on Which Registered The NASDAO Global Select Market

-SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT: None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗌 No 🗸

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act.
-Yes 🗌 No 🗸

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \bigtriangledown No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗌 No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer as defined in Rule 12b-2 of the Exchange Act.

-Accelerated Filer \checkmark Non-Accelerated Filer Large Accelerated Filer Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange

-Act of 1934).
-Yes \square No \checkmark

-The aggregate market value of the Registrant's common stock held by non-affiliates of the Registrant at June 30, 2016 (the last business day of the Registrant's most recently completed second quarter) was \$554,212,299 based upon the last sales price reported for such date on The NASDAQ Global Select Market.
-For purposes of this disclosure, shares of common stock beneficially owned by persons who own 5% or more of the outstanding shares of common stock and shares beneficially owned by executive officers and directors of the Registrant and members of their families have been excluded in that such persons may be deemed to be affiliates.
-This determination of affiliate status is not necessarily conclusive for other purposes.
-The Registrant has no non-voting common stock.

-There were 72,807,547 shares of the Registrant's common stock outstanding at March 8, 2017.
+(Mark One) ANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+For the fiscal year end ed December 31, 2017 O R ☐ TRANSITION REPORT PUI RSUANT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT OF 1934.
+For the transition period from n to Commission file n number 814-00712 Bla ackRock Capital In (Exact Name of Registrant vestment Corporation as Specified in Its Charter) elaware 20-2725151 her Jurisdiction of n or Organization) (I.R.S.
+Employer Identification No.) t, New York, New York 10022 (Address of Princi ipal Executive Offices) (Zip Code) Registrant's Telephone Number, I 1cluding Area Code: 212-810-5800 SECURITIES REGISTERED PURSUA NT TO SECTION 12(b) OF THE ACT: Common S f Each Class Stock, par value 1 per share Name of Each Exchange on Which Registered The NASDAQ Global Select Market SECU URITIES REGISTERED PURSUANT T TO SECTION 12(g) OF THE ACT: None defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the R egistrant is not required to file reports pursua nt to Section 13 or 15(d) of the Securities Exchange Act.
+Yes \square No \boxtimes red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 and to file such reports), and (2) has been subject to such filing requirements nd posted on its corporate Web site, if any, every Interactive Data File require 12 months (or for such shorter period that the registrant was required to subr • of Regulation S-K is not contained herein, and will not be contained, to the by reference in Part III of this Form 10-K or any amendment to this Form 10-L Indicate by check mark whether growth company. r the registrant is a large accelerated filer, an a accelerated filer, a non-accelerated filer, smaller reporting company, or an em erging Large Accelerated Filer Accelerated Filer \boxtimes Non-Accelerated Filer Smaller reporting company Emerging growth company -1 provided pursuant to Section 13(a) of the Exc elected not to use the extended transition period for complying with any new hange Act. \qed or Indicate by check mark whether r the Registrant is a shell company (as defined 1 in Rule 12b-2 of the Securities Exchange Act of 1934).
+Yes \square No \boxtimes most recently completed second quarte of this disclosure, shares of common sowned by executive officers and direct determination of affiliate status is not n br) was \$538,456,867 based upon the last sale stock beneficially owned by persons who ow ors of the Registrant and members of their fa necessarily conclusive for other purposes.
+The affiliates of the Registrant at June 30, 2017 (the last business day of the Regists price reported for such date on The NASDAQ Global Select Market.
+For put 7n 5% or more of the outstanding shares of common stock and shares bene milies have been excluded in that such persons may be deemed to be affiliate Registrant has no non-voting common stock. urposes ficially There were 73 059 322 shares o of the Registrant's common stock outstanding at March 7, 2018 filed not later than 120 days after the end of the fiscal year covered by this Annual Report on Form 10-K are incorporated by reference into Part III of this Report.

-Documents Incorporated by Reference: Portions of the Registrant's Proxy Statement relating to the Registrant's 2017 Annual Meeting of Stockholders to be filed not later than 120 days after the end of the fiscal year covered by this Annual Report on Form 10-K are incorporated by reference into Part III of this Report.
+Documents Incorporated by Reference: Portions of the Registrant's Proxy Statement relating to the Registrant's 2018 Annual Meeting of Stockholders to be

-BLACKROCK CAPITAL INVESTMENT CORPORATION 2016 FORM 10-K ANNUAL REPORT
+2017 FORM 10-K ANNUAL REPORT